RHesketh/OpenBudget/docs/wip/README.md

 ### Continuous Integration

-The project is tested against Ruby 2.2.2, Ruby 2.3.3 and JRuby x.x using [Travis CI](http://travisci.org).
+The project is tested against all Ruby versions from 2.2.2 to 2.4.0 using [Travis CI](http://travisci.org).
+For the full list of Ruby environments tested against, see the [.travis.yml](.travis.yml) configuration file.

 ## Contributing